Stanley Hornbeck: Hiss case

 William L. Marbury, Jr., Hiss's attorney in his libel suit against Whittaker Chambers, noted "Alger had been working for Hornbeck during the time when he had been meeting with General Clay on problems relating to China, and I was, therefore, especially interested in what Hornbeck had to say."

 Later life

 In 1954, Horneck was awarded a Guggenheim Fellowship for his contributions to Far East studies and political science.

 Death

-Stanley Kuhl Hornbeck died age 83 in December of 1966, in Washington, D.C.
+Stanley Kuhl Hornbeck died age 83 in December 1966, in Washington, D.C.